View of Bergen from the city mountain on a clear summer day, with the Norwegian flag in the wind under blue skies

 Here, you’ll find an impressive array of fresh seafood, from king crab and lobster to salmon and shrimp, all sourced from the nearby waters.

-Visiting the market is an opportunity to sample some of the best seafood Norway has to offer.
 Many stalls offer ready-to-eat dishes, allowing you to savor delicacies like smoked salmon, fish soup, and even sushi made from the freshest ingredients.

 The vibrant atmosphere, with vendors calling out their wares and the scent of the ocean in the air, makes for an unforgettable experience.